FrustratedGameDev/txts/slides/proj1c.md

 # Dimension Defined (cont.)

 * Autonomy for Funding:
  Traditonal funding sources( Venture Capitalists) and Crowdfunding.
-How the funding controld the company.
+How the funding controls the product.

 * Testing:
  There are circumstances where products have little to no documented testing strategy.
-Phases of Testing
+Phases of Testing.

 * Team composition:
-	(1) the variation of interactions between the team (2)the viscosity
+1. the variation of interactions between the team
+2. the viscosity
-	(3)the number of projects a team may handle.
+3. the number of projects a team may handle

 # Weighted Dimensions